Updates:

 To read more about Project O.C.N., how to get involved, visit the Ocean Conservation Trust website here.

-This sensor system also has a camera that is installed on the deck.
+The Lancer was relaunched on December 1, 2022 with two GPS systems onboard.
+The sensor system also has a camera that is installed on the deck.
 We’ve already taken a few pictures of Lancer out at sea, which you can see for yourself here.
 Special thanks to Wayne at MakerBuoy for capturing all these great pictures!

 This is the first picture of the boat taken right after it was set to sea on December 1: